mikmik19/mikmik19.github.com/index.md

 </style>

 <div id="page-wrap">

     <div id="objective">
         <img src="/images/me2.jpg" alt="Photo of Cthulu" id="pic" width = "150" />
         <p>
             I am a Dane living in Odense with my girlfriend.
 I consider myself to be a very motivated student.
 I like doing experimental physics because I find the mixture of theoretical modeling and practical know-how appealing, and I find the process of gathering data both exciting and motivating.
 I particularly like doing scattering experiments because of the flexibility of the different scattering techniques: One can study both structure and dynamics in a broad range of length- and timescales.
 In my spare time I run long distances, read, travel, take pretty pictures, and play video games.

+            If you wan't to know more you can check out my profiles at:
+            <a href="https://dk.linkedin.com/in/mikkelhartmann"> LinkedIn </a>,
+            <a href="http://orcid.org/0000-0001-5609-2723"> ORCiD </a> or
+            <a href="https://scholar.google.dk/citations?user=a_1mkF4AAAAJ&hl=da"> Google Scholar </a>.
         </p>
     </div>

     <div class="clear"></div>

     <dl>

         <div class="clearfix">